Frequently Asked Questions

 What is "Uristic"?

 Uristic is a word that means our cat foods are optimized for long term urinary tract health.
-The amino acid DL-Methionine raises the acidity of urine, which helps break down urine crystals, in turn reducing inflammation of the urinary tract.
+The amino acid Methionine raises the acidity of urine, which helps break down urine crystals, in turn reducing inflammation of the urinary tract.
 DL-Methionine occurs naturally in our fresh ingredients and we supplement it to reach the exact level needed for your cat’s long-term health.
 Our Cat/Kitten Formula, our Grain Free Cat/Kitten Formula, and our canned cat food formulas, if fed at the level of our feeding guidelines (found here) are all Uristic.

 Does Grandma Mae’s Country Naturals contain supplemented Taurine?